zanglab/recognicer/README.md

 For details of the algorithm, please see

-"*RECOGNICER: A coarse-graining approach for identifying broad domains from ChIP- seq data.*" Chongzhi Zang, Yiren Wang, and Weiqun Peng.(2020) doi: available soon...
+"*RECOGNICER: A coarse-graining approach for identifying broad domains from ChIP-seq data.*" Chongzhi Zang, Yiren Wang, and Weiqun Peng.(2020) doi: available soon...

 This package is provided under the [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) license.
 Please cite the above paper in your publication if you use this algorithm or package for analyzing the data in your work.